Advanced Routing and Verification of Ground and Power Supply PCB Layout Traces with Altium Designer

 ActiveRoute Flexibility allows for Automatic, Manual and Interactive Trace Routing

-To meet the many demands, which are at times in conflict, of route tracing you need a routing tool that can free you from having to juggle the restraints and recommendations that restrict your paths.
+To meet the many PCB design demands, which are at times in conflict, of route tracing you need a routing tool that can free you from having to juggle the restraints and recommendations that restrict your paths.
 However, you also need the flexibility to decide constraint priorities and make necessary geometric choices for routing around objects.
 For most PCB software design packages you must select either manual, auto-routing or as is most often the case apply them sequentially.
 This method of routing is time-consuming and usually requires extensive error correction.
 The solution is Altium ActiveRoute which lets you interactively take advantage of the consistency of automation and the creativity of manual routing.

 Fig. 2 Route shaping options in Altium Designer